rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/assets/prices/historical

     Manually adds the price of an asset against another asset at a certain timestamp to the database.
+If a manual price for the specified asset pair and timestamp already exists, it is replaced with the new price provided.

    **Example Request**: